 Specifically, the airline allowed customers to earn MQM through spending made on their Delta co-branded credit cards and through some of the welcome bonuses that the cards offered.

-For 2024, however, MQM no longer exist (Medallion Qualifying Dollars are all that matter for regular elite status) so Delta has changed the lifetime elite status targets and rules.
+Since 2024, however, the concept of MQM no longer exists (Medallion Qualifying Dollars are now all that matter for regular elite status), and that led Delta to change the lifetime elite status targets and rules.

-With MQM consigned to history, Delta is now only counting actual miles flown when it comes to the targets set for Million Miler lifetime status, so without the option to bulk out a Million Miler balance with a credit card welcome offer or credit card spending, it’s going to be harder to earn Million Miler status than it has in the past.
+With MQM consigned to history, Delta now only counts actual miles flown when it comes to the targets set for Million Miler lifetime status, so without the option to bulk out a Million Miler balance with a credit card welcome offer or credit card spending, it’s now harder to earn Million Miler status than it was in the past.

-Fortunately, Delta has done a couple things to ease the pain.
+Fortunately, Delta has done a couple things to help ease the pain.

-Firstly, it isn’t going back and stripping out non-flight miles from flyer accounts.
-MQMs earned through 2023 will continue to form part of a flyer’s total lifetime miles balance for the purposes of the Million Miler program.
+Firstly, it hasn’t gone back and stripped out non-flight miles from flyer accounts.
+MQMs earned through 2023 continue to form part of a flyer’s total lifetime miles balance for the purposes of the Million Miler program.

 Secondly, the Million Miler targets now look different.

-Lifetime Silver is no longer a thing, there’s the new option of earning a yearly invitation to Delta 360˚, and all the other Lifetime Elite statuses are now reachable with fewer miles.
+Lifetime Silver hasn’t been a thing since 2024, there’s now an option of earning a yearly invitation to Delta 360˚, and all the other Lifetime Elite statuses are now reachable with fewer miles.

 - Delta Lifetime SkyMiles Gold Medallion status – 1,000,000 lifetime miles